-Objective: Inspired by Okamura and the Watershed Environmental Poetry Festival, students will learn about California’s water distribution and drought through the integration of science, math, and art.
+Objective: Inspired by artist Arthur Okamura and the Watershed Environmental Poetry Festival, students will learn about California’s water distribution and drought through the integration of science, math, and art.

-Introduction: Not only part of the visual arts community, Arthur Okamura was also friends with many Bay Area poets and even illustrated some of their books.
+In addition to being part of the visual arts community, Arthur Okamura was friends with many Bay Area poets and even illustrated some of their books.

-One of the biggest contributions Okamura made to the Bay Area community was his artwork for the Watershed Environmental Poetry Festival.
-The Watershed Environmental Poetry Festival was born from the collaboration of poets and ecologists to discuss “Nature and the American Imagination.”
-In 1997, Okamura was commissioned to paint large silk banners as background sets at Golden Gate Park for the first Watershed Environmental Poetry Festival, held in San Francisco.
-Today, Watershed has moved its annual festival to Berkeley, CA, and continues to explore the connections between environmental awareness and the American literary imagination with ecological, cultural, and literary groups, artists, dancers, and musicians.
+One of the biggest contributions Okamura made to the Bay Area poetry community was his artwork for the Watershed Environmental Poetry Festival.
+The Watershed Environmental Poetry Festival was born from the collaboration of poets and ecologists to discuss the topic “Nature and the American Imagination.”
+In 1997, Okamura was commissioned to paint large silk banners as background sets for the first Watershed Environmental Poetry Festival, held in San Francisco’s Golden Gate Park.
+Today, Watershed has moved its annual festival to Berkeley, California, and it continues to explore the connections between environmental awareness and the American literary imagination with ecological, cultural, and literary groups and artists, dancers, and musicians.

 In this lesson, you will learn about California’s water use and drought with a PBS Interactive Lesson.
 Based on what you learn, you will then reflect upon your own relationship with water through illustration and poetry.